How much does mileage affect car value?

 880,000

-How much should mileage affect car price?
+How much does mileage affect car price?

 It can be hard to pinpoint the exact price differences that have been incurred by mileage alone.
-Other factors such as plate changes, cosmetic wear, local demand due to new laws like the ULEZ, and general wear and tear all contribute to car depreciation
+Other factors such as plate changes, cosmetic wear, local demand due to laws like the ULEZ, and general wear and tear all contribute to car depreciation

 Is high mileage always bad?